Workforce redesign is in a state of flux.

 Takeaway: Good AI starts with clean, contextual, and connected data.

-Digital transformation has nothing to do with software.
+Digital redesign has nothing to do with software.
 It's about shifting how people think, work, and design for the future.

 The organizations that win won't just implement AI.
 They'll embody it.
 They'll shape how humans and agents team up.
 Not just coexist.